wheelpharaoh/vdist/docs/howtoinstall.md

 ```
 $ pip install vdist
 ```
+The vdist executable will be placed in /bin folder of python interpreter folder you used when calling pip (e.g. if you called pip from a virtualenv, vdist executable will be placed in virtualenv's bin folder).

 ### Install in Ubuntu using deb package
 You can download a deb package from [releases](https://github.com/dante-signal31/vdist/releases)